Nikita Khrushchev: Return to Ukraine

 Almost all of Ukraine had been occupied by the Germans, and Khrushchev returned to his domain in late 1943 to find devastation.
 Ukraine's industry had been destroyed, and agriculture faced critical shortages.
 Even though millions of Ukrainians had been taken to Germany as workers or prisoners of war, there was insufficient housing for those who remained.
 One out of every six Ukrainians were killed in World War II.

-Khrushchev sought to reconstruct Ukraine but also desired to complete the interrupted work of imposing the Soviet system on it, though he hoped that the purges of the 1930s would not recur.
-As Ukraine was recovered militarily, conscription was imposed, and 750,000 men aged between nineteen and fifty were given minimal military training and sent to join the Red Army.
+Khrushchev sought to reconstruct Ukraine and complete the interrupted work of imposing the Soviet system on it, though he hoped that the purges of the 1930s would not recur.
+As Ukraine was recovered militarily, conscription was imposed; 750,000 men aged between nineteen and fifty were sent to join the Red Army.
 Other Ukrainians joined partisan forces, seeking an independent Ukraine.
 Khrushchev rushed from district to district through Ukraine, urging the depleted labor force to greater efforts.
 He made a short visit to his birthplace of Kalinovka, finding a starving population, with only a third of the men who had joined the Red Army having returned.
 Khrushchev did what he could to assist his hometown.
 Despite Khrushchev's efforts, in 1945, Ukrainian industry was at only a quarter of pre-war levels, and the harvest actually dropped from that of 1944, when the entire territory of Ukraine had not yet been retaken.

 In an effort to increase agricultural production, the kolkhozes (collective farms) were empowered to expel residents who were not pulling their weight.
-Kolkhoz leaders used this as an excuse to expel their personal enemies, invalids, and the elderly, and nearly 12,000 people were sent to the eastern parts of the Soviet Union.
+Kolkhoz leaders used this as an excuse to expel their personal enemies, invalids, and the elderly, sending them to the eastern parts of the Soviet Union.
 Khrushchev viewed this policy as very effective and recommended its adoption elsewhere to Stalin.
 He also worked to impose collectivization on Western Ukraine.
-While Khrushchev hoped to accomplish this by 1947, lack of resources and armed resistance by partisans slowed the process.
+Lack of resources and armed resistance by partisans slowed the process.
 The partisans, many of whom fought as the Ukrainian Insurgent Army (UPA), were gradually defeated, as Soviet police and military reported killing 110,825 "bandits" and capturing a quarter million more between 1944 and 1946.
 About 600,000 Western Ukrainians were arrested between 1944 and 1952, with one-third executed and the remainder imprisoned or exiled to the east.